ktenman/portfolio/README.md

 Here's a simplified representation of the main database tables:

+## Database Design

+Here's a simplified representation of the main database tables:

 ```
 +------------------+      +------------------------+      +-------------------+
 |    Instrument    |      |  PortfolioTransaction  |      |    DailyPrice     |